 Autograph Vegetable Activity

 A great, incredibly fun, and interesting project for kids is scratching names in garden veggies.
 Yes, you heard me correctly.
 Personalizing pumpkins or other squash in this manner will engage kids for months and will guarantee that you have a personal garden buddy, ready and willing to assist with garden chores.
 So, the question is how to make personalized pumpkins?

 How to Make Personalized Pumpkins

-Scratching names in garden veggies such as pumpkins or other hard squash and melons is easy, and is guaranteed to enthrall the youngest child as well as older kids.
+Scratching names in garden veggies such as pumpkins or other hard squash and melons is easy and guaranteed to enthrall the youngest child as well as older kids.
 For little ones, supervision is required.

 As the squash grows, the initials or design will grow with it!
 If you want the pumpkin or other etched squash to grow larger, remove other fruit on the vine so all the nutrients go towards it.

 Besides initials, kids can get creative.
-Designs, full phrases and faces can all be carved into the squash.
+Designs, full phrases, and faces can all be carved into the squash.
 In fact, this is a neat way to carve pumpkins for Halloween.
 Once the rind of the pumpkins is hard and orange, it is time to harvest, usually after the first light frost in fall.
-When you cut the pumpkin, leave 3-4 inches of stem on the fruit.
+When you cut the pumpkin, leave 3 to 4 inches (8-10 cm.) of stem on the fruit.

-After the pumpkin has been enjoyed as a “jack-o-lantern” or art work, there is no use wasting this guy.
+After the pumpkin has been enjoyed as a “jack-o-lantern” or artwork, there is no use wasting this guy.
 Time for another fun project.
 Have the kids guess the number of seeds in the pumpkin.
 Then have them dig the seeds out and count.
-Wash the seeds and roast them in the oven, lightly sprinkled with salt for 30-40 minutes at 300 degrees F., stirring every 10-15 minutes.
+Wash the seeds and roast them in the oven, lightly sprinkled with salt for 30 to 40 minutes at 300 degrees F., stirring every 10 to 15 minutes.
 Yum!
 This is a full circle entertaining and delicious project for kids… and their parents.